Cyanide & Happiness: Other adaptations

 Explosm released a Cyanide & Happiness mobile app in 2013.
 The free "Lite" version allowed the user to access the last 30 days of the archive.

 Cyanide & Happiness characters were used in the television advertisements for Orange Mobile's Orange Wednesdays, though in an interview Matt Melvin said the characters in the ads "weren't really C&H characters, but were definitely based on them."

 The artists of C&H produced comic adaptations of user stories for the website FMyLife, in the same art style as C&H.

 Merchandise sold by Cyanide and Happiness includes T-shirts, figurines, housewares, school supplies, signed prints, and a beer.

 Other works by the creators

-DenBleyker made a series called Joe Zombie, which lasted six episodes, and left fans to anticipate a seventh, where he stated "will come out eventually".
+DenBleyker made his first animated series called Joe Zombie, which lasted six episodes, and left fans to anticipate a seventh, where he stated "will come out eventually".
 McElfatrick wrote Die Romantic – A Look At Aiden, which scathingly critiques goth punk band Aiden.
 After leaving the Cyanide and Happiness team, Melvin started a new webcomic, titled The Last Nerds on Earth.
 Both Wilson and McElfatrick have branched into music, Wilson pairing up with Explosm music producer, Ben Governale, to form Varroa, and McElfatrick going solo on his own band, We've Got Hostiles.
 McElfatrick also produces his own YouTube videos, where he reviews games, and chats with friends, such as Gus Johnson.

-DenBleyker and Dave McElfatrick wrote and starred in a series called Purgatony.
+DenBleyker and Dave McElfatrick wrote and starred in a series called Purgatony followed by its spin off Purgatony Presents: Dead Air and The Stockholms within that same year.